 - Sale of inventory items

-- Sales made by dealers in the type of property being sold
+- Sales made by dealers who regularly sell the same type of property

 - Sale of stocks or other investment securities